E11 and the non-linear dual graviton

 The first term in equation (2.7) vanishes due to symmetry arguments and the second terms can be removed adding terms with derivatives with respect to the level one coordinate to the equation being varied, that is, equation (2.3).

 To derive the dual gravity equation of motion we must remove the $I_c(E_{11})$ parameter $\Lambda^ {\sigma_1 \sigma_2\sigma_3}$, however, as we have just discussed, we can add terms to the equation that are of the form $f\partial_\tau g\Lambda^{\sigma_1\sigma_2 \tau}$ as long as we add the corresponding term that contain derivatives with respect to the level one coordinates to the six form equation.
-While such terms can be derived by using the $E_{11}$ transformations we have fixed the coefficient of the one additional term in the dual gravity equation of motion by requiring that the equation be diffeomorphism invariant.
-We will give an alternative derivation of this term at the end of section four.
-The equation of motion for the dual graviton is then given by
+Hence the dual graviton equation we derive only holds subject to the addition of such terms and is given by

+where $+\ldots$ signify the possible addition of terms of the form $f\partial _\tau g$ where we have suppressed the indices $f$ and $g$ carry.
+The fact that it involves a derivative with respect to the $\tau$ index follows from equation (2.6) if one observes the position of the indices on the three form parameter $\Lambda^{c_1c_2c_3}$.

 The six form equation of motion with the additional terms mentioned above is given by